zkamp/js-battleship/README.md

 # js-battleship

-Just a 1 dimensional Battleship game to learn some JS.
+Just a one-dimensional Battleship game to learn some JS.